 3. Short-term thinking and trying to time the market

 Buying low and selling high is often the aim of market traders.
 However, investing is different.
 The objective should either be to use time and patience to multiply your wealth over a long period, or to generate an income from a capital sum.
 Both these aims are usually best met by staying invested rather than regularly moving in and out of assets.
-To do so would usually spell out a bad investment idea, interrupting the flow of income or undermining the benefits of ‘compounding’ returns over time.
+To do so could interrupt the flow of income or undermine the benefits of ‘compounding’ returns over time.

 4. Being attracted to the highest yielding investments